barelyhuman/reaper.is/pages/hire.md

 I adhere to certain non-negotiable core values.
 While I understand the importance of protecting business implementations and USPs, I hope these values do not pose any issues for you.
-If they do, I encourage you to find someone who better aligns with your values and goals.

 - **Restrictions on contributing/maintaining Open Source Projects**
 - **No remote work** - I find that I am more productive when working remotely,